Navigating Two Worlds

 Programme snapshot

-• Enables learning about Pacific culture and Pacific contributions to leadership that may enhance participants’ own approach
+• Enabled learning about Pacific culture and Pacific contributions to leadership that enhanced participants’ own approach

 • Designed to foster and grow Pacific contribution to leadership within their club

-• Enables exploration and development of participants’ leadership for the benefit of developing their club
+• Enabled exploration and development of participants’ leadership for the benefit of developing their club

 • Designed to encourage retention, improve engagement and create career paths for staff and volunteers in their club

-• Creates networks and ongoing relationships within and between clubs
+• Created networks and ongoing relationships within and between clubs

 • Designed to grow and develop existing and future leaders in rugby